Hazardous Materials Release / Shelter In Place

 - Stay upstream, uphill, or upwind of the release.

-- Provide public safety officials with information about the spill, chemical (if known) and the spill area.
+- Provide public safety officials with information about the spill, type of chemical (if known), and the spill area.

 - Re-enter the building only when an “all clear” is provided by public safety officials.

 If advised to shelter in place:

 - Go inside a building immediately.

 - Close and lock all windows and doors.

 - Turn off A/C, if possible.

 - Enter an interior room and seal the room (doors, windows, and vents) with towels, plastic, or tape for further protection, if possible.

 If you are exposed to a hazardous material:

 - Individuals exposed to hazardous material should avoid contact with others.